LIT-Protocol/lit-js-sdk/api_docs.md

 ## signAuthMessageForNodeEnvironment

-Create an authentication signature for node environment.
+Create an Solana wallet authentication signature for node environment.
 This is used to prove ownership of a given crypto wallet address to the Lit nodes.
+This currently only works for Solana.
+To do this on any other chain, simply create a SIWE compatible signature using whatever signing method you would like.

 ### Parameters

+*   `publicKey`
+*   `messageToSign`
 *   `wallet`
-*   `messageToSign`

 ## metadataForFile